Tanzeebul-Tamim/JAVA-Fundamentals/ch12Issue.md

   │   │   └── (includes additional unstructured files and folders for demonstrating compilation commands) │   │
   │   └── practice_tasks
-  │       ├── Part_no_taskNo.java
+  │       ├── task_no
-  │       ├── ... more practice-task files
+  │       │   ├── Part_no_taskNo.java
-  │       └── (includes additional unstructured files and folders for demonstrating compilation commands) │
+  │       │   └── (includes additional unstructured files and folders for demonstrating compilation commands) │       │
+  │       └── ... more task folders
+  │
   ├── ch12Issue.md
   ├── .gitignore